-A voluntary process, organic certification is defined by the USDA and is monitored by the National Organic Program (NOP).
+A voluntary public-private partnership, organic certification is defined by the USDA and is monitored by the National Organic Program (NOP).
 Organic Certification is designed to certify every step of the organic supply chain in strict accordance with federal regulations.
 Organic operators must develop an organic system plan, which is overseen by a certification agent with annual third-party inspections.
 Guided by these and other standards, organic is the most comprehensively regulated and closely monitored food production system in the U.S.

-U.S. organic sales have grown substantially from \$1 billion in 1990, when the organic law was signed, to \$8.6 billion in 2002 when the USDA seal was introduced, and now to over \$52 billion in 2018.
-U.S. organic food sales continue to grow at a rate more than double the growth rate of the overall U.S. food market, and now accounts for nearly 6% of all food sales.
+U.S. organic sales have grown substantially from \$1 billion in 1990, when the organic law was signed, to \$8.6 billion in 2002 when the USDA seal was introduced, and now to over \$55 billion in 2019.
+U.S. organic food sales continue to grow at a rate more than double the growth rate of the overall U.S. food market, and now account for over 6% of all food sales.